fwinkelbauer/chunkyard/ARCHITECTURE.md

 - **Snapshot:** A set of BlobReferences.
 It describes the current state of a set of Blobs at a specific point in time
 - **Repository:** A key/value store which Chunkyard uses to persist data
-- **Content:** An encrypted piece (chunk) of a Blob or a Snapshot
+- **Chunk:** An encrypted piece of a Blob or a Snapshot
-- **Content URI:** A hash address which can be used to retrieve Content from an IRepository
+- **Chunk ID:** A hash address which can be used to retrieve Chunks from an IRepository
-- **BlobReference:** Contains Content URIs and meta data which can be used to restore a Blob
+- **BlobReference:** Contains Chunk IDs and meta data which can be used to restore a Blob
-- **SnapshotReference:** Contains Content URIs and meta data which can be used to restore a Snapshot
+- **SnapshotReference:** Contains Chunk IDs and meta data which can be used to restore a Snapshot

 ## Main Components